An Iranian Perspective (now multiple perspectives)

 Picture (about Syria, not Iran) from the article: Just look at the lights: Assad’s territory was growing poorer as opposition’s economy advanced [click on the picture for the article.]
 Autocrats suppressing their own people make themselves weak.

-Addendum: What I didn't take time before to say was what I thought everyone knew: that the Shah had been put in place by the British, replacing a democratic leader who had been (responding to democratic demand) going to nationalise the fossil fuel companies the British wanted to keep owning.
+Addendum: What I didn't take time earlier to say was what I thought everyone knew: that the Shah had been put in place by the British, replacing a democratic leader who had been (responding to democratic demand) going to nationalise the fossil fuel companies the British wanted to keep owning.
 It became very oppressive.
-The Islamic revolution was expected to be better, initially freeing political prisoners, but eventually proved worse, with more repression.
-The most beautiful way to learn this history I know of is Persepolis (1).
+The Islamic revolution was expected to be better, and initially freed political prisoners, but eventually proved worse, with even more repression.
+The most beautiful way to learn this history I know of is by reading Persepolis (1).
 Anyway, this is why I was surprised and curious about who was choosing the prince to be a spokesperson for the Iranian opposition.

 • On 25 January 2026, the Washington Post published another article about Iran, and I commented again about it on Mastodon.
 The Post had not backed or mentioned the Shah's son, but did include video of protestors chanting his name.
 This time I got a response that explained the other position.
 Apparently the prince is the only opposition leader not in jail, able to do coordinating, and he has promised to hold a referendum on whether Iran should become a constitutional monarchy (like a lot of Europe) or a Republic.
 While not being entirely trusted, the Prince is seen as almost certainly better than the theocracy, so people are willing to take the gamble.